thriveweb/sailinginparadise/content/boatTours/2018-09-04-cruise-example-2.md

   ## Gold Coast island cruise

-  **THIS TICKETED CRUISE IS NOT CURRENTLY OPERATIONAL.
-Please check out our private charters.
-We have great last-minute rates available [here](https://sailinginparadise.com.au/boat-charter/last-minute-charters/).**

   Discover a new side to the Gold Coast aboard our Island Cruise.
 Sit back and enjoy 3 hours of bliss on the water aboard a beautiful Sailing Catamaran!